Trains leaving tomorrow

 Where are the popular train stations and stops in Barcelona and Madrid?

-Trains travelling between Barcelona and Madrid leave from Sants or Nord and arrive at Madrid Puerta De Atocha, Madrid-Chamartin, Madrid-Príncipe Pio.
+Trains travelling between Barcelona and Madrid leave from Barcelona Sants or Estació del Nord de Barcelona and arrive at Madrid Puerta De Atocha, Madrid-Chamartin, Madrid-Príncipe Pio.

 Find cheapest prices for trains